onetoneisme/blackjack/units_refactored/CF for developers/Basic/002 Cloud Foundry Services/11_Modifying a User Provided Service.md

 ```

 Now, do `cf bs my-app my-fictional-service && cf push my-app`
->**Tip**: instead of using `bind-service`, we are using it's alias, `bs`.
+>**Tip**: Instead of using `bind-service`, we are using its alias, `bs`.

-Go to the URL that CF provides, and you will see the credentials you just entered with some service metadata.
+Go to the URL that CF provides and you will see the credentials you have just entered with some service metadata.